sarperavci/GoogleRecaptchaBypass/README.md

 # reCAPTCHA Bypass

-This project provides a solution to automatically solve Google's reCAPTCHA using SeleniumBase.
+This project provides a solution to automatically solve Google's reCAPTCHA using playwright.
 The solver handles both the initial checkbox challenge and the audio CAPTCHA challenge.

 ## Table of Contents